 During WW2, from 1941 to 1945, Post Office facilities in temporary tent-like kiosks were provided for use when PO buildings were destroyed, damaged or inaccessible through enemy action.
 A large number of datestamps containing ‘MOBILE POST OFFICE’ and a two- or three-digit number were issued, but reports of their use are not numerous.

 The third category, in use from 1996 to date, consists of specially fitted out vans which follow a set weekly schedule and visit locations where permanent Post Offices have closed and where no suitable locations are available for ‘Hosted Outreach’ services.
+They are also used occasionally to provide temporary Post Office services when 'static' POs close suddenly and re-opening or a replacement is awaited.
 There are now more than 60 Mobile PO services throughout the UK.

-An overview of the deployment and characteristics of MPOs by BPS member Alastair Nixon is being published in two parts, in the British Postmark Society Journal for October 2018 and January 2019, with further articles likely to follow.
+An overview of the deployment and characteristics of MPOs by BPS member Alastair Nixon was published in two parts, in the British Postmark Society Journal for October 2018 and January 2019, with further articles likely to follow.